Healthy Potato Casserole Recipes

 We use flour-thickened milk combined with a modest amount of tangy sharp Cheddar to make a creamy cheese sauce for our healthy spin on the classic potatoes au gratin recipe.
 They're topped with additional cheese and some breadcrumbs, then baked until golden brown and bubbling.
 Serve the au gratin potatoes as a Thanksgiving side or with roasted chicken and vegetables for a satisfying dinner.

-Mashed Celeriac & Potato Casserole
+Meringue-Topped Sweet Potato Casserole

-Celeriac adds a bright celery-like flavor and lightens the texture in this healthy mashed potato casserole.
-The fried shallots are reminiscent of the crispy onions that top a green bean casserole.
+This lightened-up take on the classic Thanksgiving sweet potato casserole is spiked with crushed pineapple and toasted pecans.
+We top it with an airy, slightly sweet meringue.
+You can pipe the meringue to make it look fancy or simply spread it neatly with a rubber spatula.